Skip to main content

 Do these patterns work with every LLM provider?

 Yes.
 The patterns are model-agnostic.
 I have used them with OpenAI, Anthropic Claude, Google Gemini, and local models through Ollama.
-You may need to adjust the strictness of format instructions — smaller models sometimes need more explicit output constraints.
+You may need to adjust the strictness of format instructions -- smaller models sometimes need more explicit output constraints.
+The example below shows how the same classification pattern produces an identical prompt string regardless of which provider you plan to call.

 Same pattern, any provider